 Skye – A foodies paradise.

-We had a fantastic meal at Scorrybreac in October 2016.
-This cosy restaurant in Portree overlooks the harbour and has been extremely popular since it opened.
-Chef, Calum Munro, is Skye born and bred and returned to the island a few years ago to set up Scorrybreac with his brother Niall.
-The restaurant initially operated from the brother’s family home on the edge of the bay.
-Our meal was perfect with great service throughout
+Calum Munro’s cosy restaurant in Portree overlooks the harbour and has been extremely popular since it opened.
+This year head chef Matt Kidd and restaurant manager Simon McAtamney will continue providing an innovative food and drinks service.
+The restaurant initially operated from the Calum’s family home on the edge of the bay.
+When we dined, our meal was perfect with great service throughout

-We visited Kinloch Lodge on a cold December day for Afternoon Tea and enjoyed a super couple of hours sitting beside their roaring fire drinking tea and eating sandwiches, homemade scones and cakes.
+Raymond and I visited Kinloch Lodge on a cold December day for Afternoon Tea and enjoyed a super couple of hours sitting beside their roaring fire drinking tea and eating sandwiches, homemade scones and cakes.
 Situated down a single track road at the head of Loch na Dal on the Sound of Sleat, Kinloch Lodge, the ancestral home of Lord and Lady MacDonald doesn’t disappoint – the food and views are amazing.
-Marcello Tully presides over the Michelin-starred restaurant, and this year he’s joined by Calum Montgomery as Head Chef (most recently Ullinish Country House Hotel).
-We are excited by this development as Calum cooked our best meal of 2016 and are looking forward to sampling the new menu at Kinloch Lodge.
+Marcello Tully presides over the award winning restaurant.

 The Three Chimneys has always been one of our favourite restaurants on Skye.
-We’ve been for lunch and dinner five times in total, but our visits were pre-blog and before Head Chef Scott Davies’s arrival.
+We’ve been for lunch and dinner six times in total.
+Our last visit was in May 2018 and we enjoyed an excellent birthday meal.
 Over the past three decades, the restaurant has been regarded as one of the best places to eat in the world and has continually maintained fantastic international acclaim and 3 AA Rosettes.
+The Three Chimneys has just been awarded Best Restaurant in the UK 2018 by The Good Food Guide.
 Scott’s menu reflects the incredible variety of food from the island’s natural larder, and when you dine at the restaurant, you enjoy the very best of Skye.
 The last time we visited we watched the shellfish for dinner being delivered straight from the loch.
 The restaurant may have been around for three decades, but Shirley, Scott and the team have such passion that this is a restaurant to watch over the next few years.
 Exciting times ahead at The Three Chimneys!